cfernan3/CSC510-Project/DESIGN/DESIGN.md

 Preconditions: None

 Normal flow:
-1. User selects the option to create a new standup bot in the slack group.
+1. User selects the option to create a new whatbot in the slack group.
 2. User supplies a unique name for the bot.
 (Bot name is the same as the standup name)
 3. User adds participants to the standup.
 4. User configures the standup duration. (time when standup begins, time when the standup is closed and shared with with all participants)